This article may contain compensated links. Please read disclaimer for more info.

 19. Explore the Magnificent Palace of the Popes in Avignon

 If you are wondering what to see in France for great architecture and history, Avignon is a good place to visit.
-Avignon, in southern France, was in the 14th century the heart of Christendom and home to six Catholic Popes.
-Standing high above the city, visitors will find the Palace of the Popes, the magnificent 14th-century building where the Popes lived and celebrated the most important religious events.
+Avignon, in Southern France, was in the 14th century the heart of Christendom and home to six Catholic Popes.
+Standing high above the city, visitors will find the Palais des Papes, the magnificent 14th-century building where the Popes lived and celebrated the most important religious events.

-Listed as UNESCO World Heritage, the Palace of the Popes (Palais des Papes) is also the world’s largest and most important civil construction built in Gothic style, with more than 15,000 square meters of living space – Click here to buy your Tickets to the Palace of the Popes
+Listed as UNESCO World Heritage, the Palais des Papes (Palace of the Popes) is also the world’s largest and most important civil construction built in Gothic style, with more than 15,000 square meters of living space – Click here to buy your Tickets to the Palace of the Popes

 20. A Breath of Fresh Air at the Calanques of Marseille